jjerez/tictactoe/README.txt

 Jeffrey Jerez, Bradley Shiver
-COP 4930 - Intro to AI Spring 2015
+Intro to AI  Final Project
-Final Project
 Tic Tac Toe Using the Minimax Algorithm

-/--- Included

-tictactoe.cpp 						// source code
-jjerez_bshiver_project report.docx 	// final report
-README.txt

 /--- How to run